 What to wear for your Perito Moreno Glacier tour

-These are some essential items to wear when visiting Perito Moreno Glacier:
+These are some essential items to wear for your Perito Moreno Glacier tour:

 - A thermal shirt and thermal underwear.